Jason Vosler Player Props: Reds vs. Braves

 Jason Vosler At The Plate

-- Vosler leads Cincinnati in total hits (six) this season while batting .222 with six extra-base hits.
+- Vosler has two doubles, a triple, three home runs and a walk while batting .188.

-- Among qualified batters in MLB play, he ranks 141st in batting average, 166th in on-base percentage, and seventh in slugging.
+- Among qualified batters in MLB, he ranks 171st in batting average, 190th in on-base percentage, and 29th in slugging.

-- Vosler has picked up a hit in five games this season (55.6%), including one multi-hit game.
+- Vosler has picked up a hit in five games this year (50.0%), including one multi-hit game.

-- Vosler has an RBI in five of nine games this season, with multiple RBI in three of them.
-He has also driven in three or more of his team's runs in one contest.
+- In 50.0% of his games this season, Vosler has had at least one RBI.
+He's picked up more than one in 30.0% and driven in three or more of his team's runs in one contest.

-- He has scored at least one run three times this year (33.3%), including one multi-run game.
+- He has scored at least once three times this season (30.0%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.